 Lucca: villas and apartments in authentic, less touristy locations

-Close to Florence there is the wonderful city Lucca, for instance, with its city center surrounded by historic walls.
+But clients are increasingly looking towards more authentic and less touristy locations that offer more options than the well-established second home markets.
+One of the examples is the wonderful city Lucca (close to Florence), with its city center surrounded by historic walls.
 In the Lucca countryside there are some of the most beautiful villas in Italy with outstanding camellia gardens.

 Most popular real estate stories on JamesEdition: